A Galvin-Hajnal theorem for generalized cardinal characteristics: Open questions

 \begin{question} Suppose that $\kappa$ is a singular cardinal of uncountable cofinality and there is a stationary set $S \subseteq \kappa$ consisting of singular cardinals such that, for all $\mu \in S$, we have $ \not\rightarrow ^{1,1}_2$.
 Must it be the case that $ \not\rightarrow ^{1,1}_2$? \end{question}

+In an early draft of this paper, we included here a question about Aronszajn trees at double successors of singular cardinals.
+We then realized that existing work of Golshani and Mohammadpour \cite{golshani_mohammadpour} provides an answer to this question, so we give a very brief account of this here.

 Recall that, for a regular uncountable cardinal $\lambda$, a \emph{$\lambda$-Aronszajn tree} is a tree of height $\lambda$ with no levels or branches of cardinality $\lambda$.
-By a result of Specker \cite{specker}, if $\mu$ is regular and $\mu^{<\mu} = \mu$, then there is a $\mu^+$-Aronszajn tree.
+If $\lambda = \mu^+$, then a $\lambda$-Aronszajn tree $T$ is \emph{special} if there is a function $f:T \rightarrow \lambda$ that is injective on chains.
+Note that a special $\mu^+$-Aronszajn tree remains special in any outer model in which $\mu^+$ is preserved.
+By a result of Specker \cite{specker}, if $\mu$ is regular and $\mu^{<\mu} = \mu$, then there is a special $\mu^+$-Aronszajn tree.
 In particular, if $2^\kappa = \kappa^+$, then there is a $\kappa^{++}$-Aronszajn tree.
 Therefore, the nonexistence of Aronszajn trees at the double successor of a singular strong limit cardinal requires a failure of the Singular Cardinals Hypothesis.
-For a construction of a model in which there is a singular strong limit cardinal $\kappa$ of uncountable cofinality such that there are no $\kappa^{++}$-Aronszajn trees, see \cite{golshani_mohammadpour}.
-For our final question, we ask whether the existence of $\kappa^{++}$-Aronszajn trees satisfies a version of Silver's theorem.
+In an earlier draft of this paper, we asked whether the existence of $\kappa^{++}$-Aronszajn trees satisfies a version of Silver's theorem.
+Here, we give a consistent negative answer to this question that follows almost immediately from the work in \cite{golshani_mohammadpour}.